 - (a) Amend Section 2 of Zoning By-law 60-94 as follows: - Delete the definition of "Back-to-Back Townhouse Building" and replace it with the following definition: - ""BACK-TO-BACK STREET TOWNHOUSE BUILDING" means a townhouse having dwelling units that share common rear walls with other dwelling units and where each dwelling unit has lot frontage on and direct vehicular access to an improved street that is maintained by a municipality.
-Notwithstanding any other provision of this By-law to the contrary, for the purpose of this definition, an improved street shall have the meaning defined in Section 2 of this By-law and not the meaning defined in Article 5.13.1." - Delete the definition of "Back-to-Back Townhouse Dwelling" and replace it with the following definition: - ""BACK-TO-BACK STREET TOWNHOUSE DWELLING" means one of the dwelling units originally constructed in a back-to-back street townhouse building." - Add the following definition after the definition of "AVIATION RELATED" and before the new definition of "BACK-TO-BACK STREET TOWNHOUSE DWELLING": - ""BACK-TO-BACK BLOCK TOWNHOUSE" means a townhouse served by a private driveway or aisle and having dwelling units that share common rear walls with other dwelling units, and shall not include a stacked townhouse or a back-to-back street townhouse building." - Amend the definition of Block Townhouse to add the text "and includes a Back-to-Back Block Townhouse," after the text "aisle,", and to add the text "or a Back-to-
+Notwithstanding any other provision of this By-law to the contrary, for the purpose of this definition, an improved street shall have the meaning defined in Section 2 of this By-law and not the meaning defined in Article 5.13.1." - Delete the definition of "Back-to-Back Townhouse Dwelling" and replace it with the following definition: - ""BACK-TO-BACK STREET TOWNHOUSE DWELLING" means one of the dwelling units originally constructed in a back-to-back street townhouse building."

-Back Street Townhouse Building" after the text "Street Townhouse Building", so that the definition of Block Townhouse reads as follows:

-- ""BLOCK TOWNHOUSE" means a townhouse served by a private driveway or aisle, and includes a Back-to-Back Block Townhouse, but does not include a Street Townhouse Building or a Back-to-Back Street Townhouse Building.
-For the purpose of this definition "Dwelling Unit" means a unit consisting of one or more rooms, which unit contains toilet and cooking facilities." - Amend the definition of Street Townhouse Building to add the text ", but shall not include a Back-to-Back Street Townhouse Building" after the word "municipality" such that the definition of Street Townhouse Building reads as follows: - ""STREET TOWNHOUSE BUILDING" means a Townhouse with each Dwelling Unit having lot frontage and direct vehicular access to an improved street that is maintained by a municipality, but shall not include a Back-to-Back Street Townhouse Building.
-Notwithstanding any other provision of this By-law, for the purpose of this definition Improved Street shall have the meaning defined in Section 2 of the Zoning By-law and not the meaning defined in Article 5.13." - Amend the definition of Street Townhouse Dwelling to include the text ", but shall not include a Back-to-Back Street Townhouse Dwelling" after the words "street townhouse building" such that the definition of "Street Townhouse Dwelling" reads as follows: - ""STREET TOWNHOUSE DWELLING" means one of the dwelling units originally constructed in a street townhouse building, but shall not include a Back-to-Back Street Townhouse Dwelling."
+- Add the following definition after the definition of "Aviation Related" and before the new definition of "Back-to-Back Street Townhouse Dwelling": - ""BACK-TO-BACK BLOCK TOWNHOUSE" means a townhouse served by a private driveway or aisle and having dwelling units that share common rear walls with other dwelling units, and shall not include a stacked townhouse or a back-to-back street townhouse building." - Amend the definition of Block Townhouse to add the text "and includes a Back-to-Back Block Townhouse," after the text "aisle,", and to add the text "or a Back-to-Back Street Townhouse Building" after the text "Street Townhouse Building", such that the definition of Block Townhouse reads as follows: - ""BLOCK TOWNHOUSE" means a townhouse served by a private driveway or aisle, and includes a Back-to-Back Block Townhouse, but does not include a Street Townhouse Building or a Back-to-Back Street Townhouse Building.
+For the purpose of this definition "Dwelling Unit" means a unit consisting of one or more rooms, which unit contains toilet and cooking facilities." - Amend the definition of "Street Townhouse Building" to add the text ", but shall not include a Back-to-Back Street Townhouse Building" after the word "municipality", such that the definition of "Street Townhouse Building" reads as follows: - ""STREET TOWNHOUSE BUILDING" means a Townhouse with each Dwelling Unit having lot frontage and direct vehicular access to an improved street that is maintained by a municipality, but shall not include a Back-to-Back Street Townhouse Building.
+Notwithstanding any other provision of this By-law, for the purpose of this definition, "Improved Street" shall have the meaning defined in Section 2 of the Zoning By-law and not the meaning defined in Article 5.13." - Amend the definition of "Street Townhouse Dwelling" to include the text ", but shall not include a Back-to-Back Street Townhouse Dwelling" after the words "street townhouse building", such that the definition of "Street Townhouse Dwelling" reads as follows: - ""STREET TOWNHOUSE DWELLING" means one of the dwelling units originally constructed in a street townhouse building, but shall not include a Back-to-Back Street Townhouse Dwelling." - Amend the definition of "Apartment Building" to include the text ", back-to-back street townhouse buildings" after the words "block townhouses", such that the definition of "Apartment Building" reads as follows: - ""APARTMENT BUILDING" means a building or part of a building containing three or more dwelling units, including stacked townhouses, but does not include flats, block townhouses, back-to-back street townhouse buildings or street townhouse buildings.
+For the purpose of this definition "Dwelling Unit" means a unit consisting of one or more rooms, which unit contains toilet and cooking facilities."